skorulis/projects.skorulis.com/static/media/project5.5546e94ce65a2fc551ad.md

 There's a few other apps out there that do this, but the bar isn't too high.

-### Next
+### Prioritised backlog

-* Build an offline version capable of tracking arbitrary activities
+* Show the number of reps on the main page instead of just weight
+* Show graphs for volume and variant records
+* Allow adding new activities

 ### Future possibilities

 * Social interaction and sharing data between devices
-* Expanding to be a general exercise tracker

 ### Tech